 In this Stash Review, we’ll cover the pros and cons of the Stash Invest app and help you decide if this tool deserves a spot in your investment plan.

-While it’s true that all investing is subject to risk, you’re taking a risk by not investing, too.
-Money in your savings account loses value thanks to inflation, so doing your best to invest and earn a return on your money is essential to making sure you have enough money in the future.
+While it’s true that all investing is subject to risk, you may be taking a risk by not investing, too.
+Money in your savings account could lose value thanks to inflation, so doing your best to invest and earn a return on your money is essential to making sure you have enough money in the future.